 Output includes: “ttyACM0” and “ttyACM1”. “ttyACM0” is the COM port that GDB uses to communicate with the Black Magic Probe and “ttyACM1” is the auxiliary COM port that can be used to connect to the target board’s serial port (so it is not necessary to use a separate USB-to-serial adapter).

-Connect 1bitsy and Black Magic Probe using the JTAG cable.
-Note: the ribbon cable is to come from the SAME DIRECTION as the USB cable.
-That is, the ribbon cable does NOT cover the main chip/IC.
+Connect 1Bitsy and Black Magic Probe using the JTAG cable.
+Note: the ribbon cable is to come from the same direction as the USB cable.
+That is, the ribbon cable should not cover the main chip/IC of the 1Bitsy.

 Flashing the blink program

 cd ~/1bitsy-examples/examples/1bitsy/fancyblink arm-none-eabi-gdb fancyblink.elf target extended-remote /dev/ttyACM0 monitor version monitor help monitor jtag_scan attach 1 load

 Note: ‘run’ (or ‘start’ or repowering) is required if updating/changing the source code.
 The changes do not take effect before restarting, that is, flashing (‘load’ in the previous step) will not actually make it start execute the newly flashed program (the old one is still RAM and is still executing).

 Using a line debugger is like being trapped in the 1970s.
 However, GDB can also do full-screen debugging.

 It can also be put into a mode when Enter does not have to be pressed for each command.
 Thus it can come close to an experience of what is expected of a debugger.